 How the Climate and Ecological Crisis affects Barn Owls

 One might think that a warming UK climate would be good for Barn Owls.
-They don’t store a lot of fat to insulate them when it’s cold and don’t have waterproof feathers so can’t hunt efficiently when it’s wet.
+They don’t store a lot of fat to help them survive cold periods and don’t have waterproof feathers so can’t hunt efficiently when it’s wet.
 They are, as a species, much better adapted for warmer and drier climes.

 However, the climate crisis is likely to result in a number of changes to current weather patterns that are bad for Barn Owls.
-Frequent extreme weather events, long winter freezes as well as summer heatwaves leading to prolonged droughts, wildfires, prolonged heavy rainfall events and flooding are all predicted for some areas.
-In addition, generally disrupted weather patterns and warmer conditions may negatively impact two of the more important prey species in the UK, Field Voles and Common Shrews, neither of which is found at more southerly latitudes.
+Frequent extreme weather events, long winter freezes as well as summer heatwaves leading to prolonged droughts, wildfires, prolonged heavy rainfall events, and flooding, are all predicted for some areas.
+In addition, generally disrupted weather patterns and warmer conditions may negatively impact two of the more important prey species in the UK, Field Voles and Common Shrews, neither of which are found at more southerly latitudes.